Donald J. Smith: Philanthropy

-Smith supported community involvement and philanthropy.
-Among other things, he raised millions of dollars for charitable causes and was noted for his opposition to discrimination and his commitment to justice and fairness.
+Smith supported a number of charitable and community organizations.
+He was involved in fundraising efforts for several causes and community programs.

-In 1967, as president of the London Club, Smith publicly opposed discrimination against Jewish people who were denied membership.
-He partnered with a Jewish lawyer who applied for membership and advocated until the club admitted its first Jewish member.
-Jewish members were subsequently welcomed in every private club in London, Ontario.
+In 1967, while serving as president of the London Club, Smith publicly opposed the exclusion of Jewish applicants from membership.
+He supported the application of a Jewish lawyer seeking admission and advocated for the club to admit Jewish members.

-In 1974, Smith began a partnership with the Boys and Girls Club of London.
-EllisDon expanded its clubrooms and built a new gym and swimming pool.
-He was involved in other renovation and construction projects for the organization, including the Don Smith Young Wing in 1995 and an Aquaplex in 2006.
-Smith’s involvement primarily consisted of fundraising.
+Smith later became involved with the Boys and Girls Club of London.
+Beginning in 1974, EllisDon participated in construction and renovation work for the organization, including the development of recreational facilities.
+Smith was also involved in fundraising efforts for the organization.

-In 2008, along with his daughter, Lynne Cram, Smith organized the Horizons Campaign to raise funds for the M.A.P.
-Program (My Action Plan for Education), which supports youth from Grade 4 to post-secondary school in achieving their academic goals.
+In 2008, Smith and his daughter Lynne Cram organized the Horizons Campaign to support the M.A.P.
+Program (My Action Plan for Education), which assists youth from Grade 4 through post-secondary education in pursuing academic goals.

-Smith also supported Fanshawe College among other organisations, charities, and causes.
+Smith also supported Fanshawe College and other community organizations.

 Politics

-Smith was involved in the Ontario Liberal Party and was elected party president on February 17, 1985.
-He also served as chief fundraiser for Premier David Peterson's government.
+Smith was active in the Ontario Liberal Party.
+On February 17, 1985, he was elected President of the party and also served as a chief fundraiser for the government of Premier David Peterson.

 Death

-On July 16, 2013, at the age of 89, Smith passed away in London, Ontario, due to illness.
-On July 23, a celebration of his life was held at the London Hunt Club, attended by family, friends, and employees.
+Smith died on July 16, 2013 in London, Ontario, at the age of 89, following a prolonged illness.
+A celebration of his life was held on July 23, 2013 at the London Hunt Club.

 Awards

-Smith was awarded a Lifetime Achievement Award by the Canadian Council of Christians and Jews for his opposition to discrimination against Jewish people in private London (Ontario) clubs in the late 1960s.
+Smith received a Lifetime Achievement Award from the Canadian Council of Christians and Jews in recognition of his opposition to discrimination in private clubs in London, Ontario.

-In May 2014, Smith was posthumously inducted into the Canadian Business Hall of Fame.
+In May 2014, he was posthumously inducted into the Canadian Business Hall of Fame.